 FMCG Sector: Dancing to the Tune of the Monsoon

-The Fast Moving Consumer Goods sector, a key player in the Indian economy, is also indirectly influenced by the monsoon.
+The Fast Moving Consumer Goods sector, a key player in the Indian economy, is also indirectly influenced by the Indian monsoon season.
 Here’s how:

 - Demand Fluctuations: A good monsoon translates to higher disposable income in rural areas, leading to increased demand for FMCG products like soaps, personal care items, and packaged food.
 Conversely, a bad monsoon dampens rural spending, impacting FMCG sales.